hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 sudo ./generated/vpn_mac_connect.sh
 ```

-- Run the install script:
+- Run the install script (if you have created a new HPE CP environment with 2 workers, you don't need to modify the script):

 ```
 bash -x  docs/README-KUBEFLOW/install.sh